Denes-Lab/ClustFinder/README.md

 # Utilities for command line on Mac
 [Homebrew](https://brew.sh/) can be used to install the GNU versions of core utilities for Mac

+# Compatibility
+Clustrator is compatible with the following operating systems:
+  - Ubuntu version 20.04.5 LTS (Focal Fossa)
+  - Red Hat Enterprise Linux version 8.4 (Ootpa)

+Please note that while clustrator may work on other Linux distributions, we have only tested it on the above versions of Ubuntu and Red Hat.
+If you encounter any issues while using the tool on these or other operating systems, please let us know by opening an issue on GitHub.

 # Usage
 To use Clustrator, navigate to the directory containing the tool, and run the script with the desired flags:
 ```
 cd /path/to/directory
 bash clustrator.sh -s <source> -n <min number of -s> pairwise_distance.tsv <SNP>
 ```

 The flags are as follows:
 -s: source of the isolates.
-It can be anything based on the metadata file
+Source can be anything based on your metadata file
--n: denotes minimum number of isolates of a particular source
+-n: denotes minimum number of isolates/samples of a given source

 ## Acknowlegements
 Clustrator would not have been without